raptisj/artiz-mono-api/README.md

 In the `data` folder there are two JSON files.

 First we need to copy each file to the container.
-Second we run **mongoimport**.
+Second we need to run **mongoimport** to populate the database.

 ```